scailable/sclbl-balena/README.md

 - Instant access to a comprehensive library of AI models for quick startup.
 - Seamless integration with a wide range of AI training platforms available in the market.

-## Setting environment variables
+## Auto-register with Variables

-After deploying MobiusFlow® to your device, override the following device variables:
+Before you deploy the Scailable AI Manager to your device, you can set the following [fleet variable](https://docs.balena.io/learn/manage/variables/) to a Scailable UUID access key to auto-register your device(s):

-- MOBIUS_HUB_ID: 000001 (the MobiusFlow® hub ID for this device)
+- SCLBL_ACCESS_KEY: uuid-access-key

-- MOBIUS_LICENCE = {replace with your licence code}
+You will need to get this access key from Scailable directly to use this feature.
+Contact [sales@scailable.net](mailto:sales@scailable.net) for more information.